zalois/Book/README.md

-An attempt to use LaTeX to make a book
+An attempt to use LaTeX to make a book.